EclipticCode/MongoDB/readme.md

+## MongoDB Task

-This repository has MongoDB tasks completed
+This repository has the Database design for Zen Class programme